Longhorn Network: 2017

-In May 2017, DirecTV Now reduced the presence for the Longhorn Network from nationwide coverage to solely to the Big 12 territory (DirecTV's satellite service continues to carry LHN nationally).
+In May 2017, DirecTV Now reduced the presence for the Longhorn Network from nationwide coverage to solely to the Big 12 territory (DirecTV's satellite service continued to carry LHN nationally).

 Online presence

-Although the Longhorn Network has an internet presence hosted by ESPN, it functions as a TV Everywhere service that is unavailable to subscribers unless their cable and internet service provider carries the network, with further geographical restrictions (usually confined to the states contained within the Big 12 Conference); ESPN.com and the ESPN App enforce the same restrictions in carrying the network.
+Although the Longhorn Network had an internet presence hosted by ESPN, it functioned as a TV Everywhere service that was unavailable to subscribers unless their cable and internet service provider carried the network, with further geographical restrictions (usually confined to the states contained within the Big 12 Conference); ESPN.com and the ESPN App enforced the same restrictions in carrying the network.
 Patrick Ryan, Policy Counsel, Open Internet at Google pointed out that the reach of LHN as of September 2012 was about 10 million potential viewers, whereas if it were online, it could reach 230 million viewers in the U.S., or as many as 2 billion potential viewers.

-Future
+Closedown

-With UT–Austin's upcoming move to the SEC in 2024, athletic director Chris Del Conte stated in May 2022 that Longhorn Network will most likely be shut down (referring to it tongue-in-cheek as "the History channel"), and that they were ready for UT–Austin programming to shift to the ESPN-run SEC Network and its full national coverage.
+With UT–Austin's move to the SEC in 2024, athletic director Chris Del Conte stated in May 2022 that Longhorn Network would most likely be shut down (referring to it tongue-in-cheek as "the History channel"), and that they were ready for UT–Austin programming to shift to the ESPN-run SEC Network and its full national coverage.
 In August 2022, ESPN president of programming Burke Magnus confirmed that Longhorn Network's programming would be "folded" into SEC Network upon the completion of the transfer of UT–Austin and the University of Oklahoma into the SEC.

-With the confirmation the Longhorns and Sooners will shift their conference affiliation to the SEC on July 1, 2024, the network will be likely wind down after the end of the 2024 Longhorn baseball regular season, barring any extension of their season into the College World Series.
+Its last live sporting event was the Longhorns baseball team's regular season finale against Kansas on May 18, 2024.
+The network closed on June 30, 2024 at 5 p.m.
+CT, preceded by a marathon of its documentary miniseries 05 (which profiled the national champion 2005 Longhorns football team) and a staff roll of closing credits before going dark.
+At that time, SEC Network would carry a special edition of SEC Nation from the UT–Austin campus as part of programming marking the official move of the Longhorns and Oklahoma Sooners from the Big 12 to the SEC.

+On July 1, the Longhorn Network brand was repurposed for a free school-run digital platform, which carries similar team content such as coach's shows, post-game press conferences, and team radio broadcasts.
+It also maintains the library of Longhorn Network's past original programming.